-I don’t follow any religion, you might hear me say is, “I’m not a Buddhist, but…” Like Buddhists I see God as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
+Though I don’t follow any religion, like Buddhists I see God as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
 We might seem intent on destroying our beautiful planet, but I don’t believe humans are bad or evil.
 From my own experience and what I’ve observed in others, destructive behaviour is fuelled by fear, and fear can be healed and transformed into love.
 That’s why I write.
-I write to find the beauty in myself and to help others find the beauty in themselves, in this world, in other people.
+I write to find the beauty in myself and to help others find the beauty in themselves, others and in this world.

 I have personal essays published in several places including on Motherwell Magazine, and in the HerStories Project anthology, So Glad They Told Me: Women Get Real About Motherhood.
 All these essays are about the early days with our second daughter, and I hope eventually to publish a book about those early days, which will provide support to mothers going through what I went through then.
 I’m